Sussumu/backoffice/README.md

 Launching in small steps is the best way to keep working.
 I envisioned these steps but they can change at any moment.

-1. A user should be able to insert a query and call it The user can insert a query and call it, but without passing any parameters which is a shame.
-Doing that now!
+1. A user should be able to insert a query and call it The user can now insert a query, call it using parameters and see the results!
+There's no security at all by now so you may drop the database just for fun.

 2. API calls should join this equation